-Seasonal Carbon Fluxes in Amazon Forests.
+Seasonal carbon fluxes in Amazon forests.

 We compared and contrasted the observed and modeled seasonality of ecosystem photosynthesis (GPP), leaf, and wood production (NPPleaf, NPPwood) at four sites across the Amazon basin spanning dry season lengths of 1 to 6 months.
 Observations came from a network of eddy covariance towers and associated ground-based measurements; models were IBIS, ED2, JULES, and CLM3.5, many of which are used in coupled climate-carbon cycle simulations.

 Observations in Amazonian forests consistently show that seasonality in GPP is driven by endogenous biological cycles of leaf flushing and associated age-related trends in leaf-level photosynthetic capacity.
 This intercomparison makes an important link between model deficiencies in seasonal carbon flux dynamics with the missing biological mechanisms driving photosynthesis and leaf and stem growth in seasonal Amazon forests.
-It therefore guides model development with these seasonal carbon flux benchmarks, and by highlighting leaf age and carbon sink limitation as key mechanisms underlying these patterns.
+It therefore guides model development with these seasonal carbon flux benchmarks and by highlighting leaf age and carbon sink limitation as key mechanisms underlying these patterns.

 Using dynamic global vegetation models (DGVMs) for prediction requires that they be successfully tested against ecosystem response to short-term variations in environmental drivers, including regular seasonal patterns.
-In this data-model intercomparison of DGVMs and observations of carbon fluxes at four forests in the Amazon basin, we found that most DGVMs poorly represented the annual cycle of gross primary productivity (GPP), of photosynthetic capacity (Pc), and of leaf and stem growth.
+In this data-model intercomparison of DGVMs and observations of carbon fluxes at four forests in the Amazon basin, the scientists found that most DGVMs poorly represented the annual cycle of GPP, of photosynthetic capacity (Pc), and of leaf and stem growth.
 Because these mechanisms are absent from models, modeled GPP seasonality usually follows that of soil moisture availability, which only agrees with observations at the driest, southernmost site.
 Furthermore, observations suggest that seasonality in growth (NPP) arises from lags or other processes limiting the allocation of GPP to leaves and stems, mechanisms also absent from models.
 Correctly simulating flux seasonality at tropical forests requires a greater understanding and the incorporation of internal biophysical mechanisms in future model developments.

 Los Alamos National Laboratory

-Restrepo-Coupe, N. et al. Do dynamic global vegetation models capture the seasonality of carbon fluxes in the Amazon basin?
-A data-model intercomparison.
-Global Change Biology 23, 191–208, doi:10.1111/gcb.13442 (2017).
-(Reference link)
+Restrepo-Coupe, N. et al. "Do dynamic global vegetation models capture the seasonality of carbon fluxes in the Amazon basin?
+A data-model intercomparison."
+Global Change Biology 23(1), 191–208 (2017).
+[DOI:10.1111/gcb.13442]

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER